What is a Class I felony in Wisconsin?

 A Class I felony is the lowest-level felony in Wisconsin.
 While that may sound reassuring, a Class I felony still carries with it a maximum penalty of 3.5 years in prison, $10,000.00 in fines, or both (Wis.
 Stat. sec.
 939.50).
 Fortunately, because Class I felonies are the lowest level penalty, frequently our criminal defense attorneys negotiate charges down to misdemeanor levels.
 This is certainly beneficial to the individual simply trying to resolve his case, but also looking to avoid collateral consequences like a firearm ban.
 If you’re prohibited from possessing a firearm, and you’re caught doing it in the future, the penalties are significant.

 We call non-felony charges misdemeanors.
 At Meyer Van Severen, S.C. we certainly believe that hiring a criminal defense attorney makes sense for your Class I felony case.
 But we also believe it makes sense for your misdemeanor cases, and for your more serious felony cases.
-To speak with out of our criminal defense attorneys, surely call Meyer Van Severen at (414) 270-0202.
+Finally, to speak with one of our criminal defense attorneys, surely call Meyer Van Severen at (414) 270-0202.

 Examples of Class I felonies in Wisconsin:

-Class I felonies are an certainly interesting breed of offense.
+Class I felonies are certainly an interesting breed of offense.
 They’re serious enough that the legislature determined prison punishment to be appropriate, but they’re also the lowest level felony offense.
-Here’s a list of Class I felonies we frequently defend in Wisconsin:
+Finally, here’s a list of Class I felonies we frequently defend in Wisconsin:

 What are the collateral consequences of a Class I felony?